RichardCoffee/privacy-my-way/README.md

 ## Description

 This plugin will enable you to finely control some of the information that the WordPress core code sends back to wordpress.org, including your site's url, the number of users you have, what plugins are installed and active, and what themes are installed and active.
 It does not filter what PHP and MySQL versions your server is running, nor the language files installed.

 ## Installation

 Please use [the latest release](https://github.com/RichardCoffee/privacy-my-way/releases/latest).

 When using the Upload option, be aware that Github includes the version number as part of the directory name inside the zip file.
-You will need FTP or SSH access to around that.
+You will need FTP or SSH access to get around that.
 Once you have the plugin actually installed, then upgrades via the admin dashboard will work just fine.
-If anyone knows how to get github not to add the version number to the tarball's internal directory, please let me.
+If anyone knows how to get github not to add the version number to the tarball's internal directory, please drop me a note.

 ### Manual Installation